techidaily/site-review-topics/source/_posts/recover-your-photos-after-honor-x50iplus-has-been-deleted-by-fonelab-android-recover-photos.md

 </div>
 <div class="tpl-content-sub-paragraph-content">
   <p>
-    An excellent program is required for the task - <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> (Win/Mac).
+    An excellent program is required for the task - <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> (Win/Mac).
 It is easy to manage as you can recover lost, deleted, or formatted photos on Android phones through only several clicks.
 Before you make the recovery, the program allows you to preview all the photos information, such as name, image, email address, company address and so on, so that you can choose what you want and restore them selectively.
 The restored photos can be saved in the format of HTML or TXT.
 And the best Android Photos Recovery is compatible with nearly all brands of smartphone with Android system, including HTC, Samsung, Motorola, Sony, ZTE, LG, Huawei and so on.
   </p>
 </div>
 </div>